How did Luke find Jodi's body?

 "When Luke didn't see anything, we all kept walking.
 Just a bit further down, the wall had a hole in it, as if it had been knocked down at that particular spot.
 This is the part where Luke actually climbed over.
 I don't know what drew us to that part but I'm certain it was Luke's idea.
 The dog didn't seem to be bothered but I couldn't say whether it jumped at the wall or not.
 Luke handed me the dog's lead so as I could hold on to it as he had decided to climb over the wall.
 I remained at the hole in the wall whilst Luke was over the other side and Janine and Steven kept walking a few steps in front."

-This early statement from Alice Walker describes Luke handing her the dog lead at the V break while she waited/remained at that area.
-At no point does she describe him doubling back having walked past the V break.
+This statement from Alice Walker describes Luke handing her the dog lead at the V break while she waited/remained at that area.
+There is no mention of him doubling back, having walked past the V break.

 On August 14th 2003, Luke told Police about the hole in the wall.
 He said: